top of page

 Schedule a Consultation

-If you are ready to make change and would like to speak with Megan DuBose about EMDR therapy, please schedule a free 15-minute consult.
+If you are ready to make change and would like to speak with Megan Parks DuBose about EMDR therapy in Dallas, Texas, please schedule a free 20-minute consult.

 Benefits of EMDR

 Overtime EMDR therapy helps the brain heal to achieve healthy emotional processing and mental health.
-EMDR has several benefits that includes:
+EMDR has several benefits that include:

 • Reduce stress related to trauma-induced memories